 Barnabas RE Days

-Each year our Barnabas in Schools team work with around 50,000 primary-aged children, helping them to explore Christianity creatively and confidently.
+Each year our Barnabas in Schools team work with over 20,000 primary-aged children, helping them to explore Christianity creatively and confidently.

 Exploring Bible stories and Christian festivals